- Industry: Delivery management

 Dimensional Insight developed the platform following the agile principles of step-by-step creation and close monitoring along the way.
 For the Whistl team, it was the first introduction to agile software development.
 “It was a very pleasant introduction.
 The experts from Dimensional Insight contributed largely to this.”

 Once the foundation was in place and the main reports had been defined, the project team began migrating all source files from the old platform to the new one.
 During this process many unknown and illogical exceptions were found, such as ill-documented customer-specific discount rules.
 It took some time to figure out how to include them in the new solution.

 Like the implementation, the switchover to the new data warehouse went smoothly.
 After running both data warehouses simultaneously for one week, Dimensional Insight turned off the old one for good.
 This happened two months ahead of schedule.
 “One can never rule out every risk of turning off, but we’d tested it very thoroughly,” says Happel.
 “I like taking calculated risks, just as the Dimensional Insight team does.
-Fortunately I had full support of my fellow Whistl board members.
-They understood this project would lead to
+Fortunately, I had full support of my fellow Whistl board members.
+They understood this project would lead to significant cost reductions.”

 The new data warehouse has lived up to its promise.
 According to Happel, the switch has resulted in a 68 percent reduction of cost, compared to the previous solution.
 Costs of software licenses, maintenance, and support have dropped significantly.
 Whistl’s business intelligence team is no longer required to repeatedly generate dozens of reports, which only a few people use.